 Modern authentication for Office 2013 clients

 App passwords are only necessary for apps that don't support modern authentication.
 Office 2013 clients support modern authentication protocols, but need to be configured.
-Newer Office clients automatically support modern authentication protocols.
-For more information, see the Office 2013 modern authentication public preview announcement.
+Now modern authentication is available to any customer running the March 2015 or later update for Office 2013.
+For more information, see the blog post Updated Office 365 modern authentication.